 It is best to serve immediately, when the fries are hot and crispy.

 For the air fryer sweet potato fries dipping sauce, I made a small batch of yum yum sauce.
 Of course, you can serve with your own favorite dipping sauce.
-Ketchup, Katsu sauce, fry sauce, spicy mayo, seasoned sour cream, or a garlicky ranch dressing would all pair well, even a dollop of sour cream or Greek yogurt.
+Spicy ketchup, Katsu sauce, fry sauce, creamy sweet chili sauce, spicy mayo, seasoned sour cream, or a garlicky ranch dressing would all pair well, even a dollop of sour cream or Greek yogurt.
 I do think the yum yum sauce really compliments the crispy sweet potato fries well though.
 You should absolutely try it.

 Just drop them in your air fryer and cook them at approximately 390 degrees until nice and crisp (12-16 minutes, varies based on brand of fries and appliance style).